-When Does Withdrawal Begin?
+When Does Opiate Withdrawal Begin?

 In as few as four to six hours after one stops taking the drug, the first signs of one’s withdrawal from opiates may begin.
 For the first 24 to 72 hours, the symptoms are at their strongest.

 One may have dilated pupils, goosebumps, and a strong craving for the drug.
 The intensity of one’s opiate withdrawal symptoms is generally affected by one’s history with the drug, such as how much of it was taken, when it was taken, and for what length of time.

 Because withdrawal from opiates can be severe, chronic abusers should not attempt to stop taking the drug without professional care.
 Generally, this involves detoxification.
-One can detox at a rehab facility or a hospital under the treatment of medical professionals.
-Typically, opiate detox involves treatment using medication to help make the symptoms more tolerable and potentially shorten the length of one’s withdrawal.
+True Recovery’s Opiate detox is the first step in a life free of Opiate addiction.

 How True Recovery Can Help